 Management functions extend to the identification of rogue processes that lock up storage allocations.
-You can use this management tool to free up space allocated to hanging processes, making it available to the other VMs in the environment.
+You can use this performance management tool to free up space allocated to hanging processes, making it available to the other VMs in the environment.

 Aptare Virtualization Manager is available for use with VMWare products: ESX, ESXi, vSphere, and vCenter; Amazon Web Services: Amazon Elastic Compute Cloud (EC2), Amazon Simple Storage Service (S3), Amazon Billing Records; Microsoft Azure: Virtual Machine, Disk, Table and Queue Storage, Blob Storage; and OpenStack-compliant servers.
 Although this tool has limited functionality, it will come in handy if you feel your current VM monitoring utility doesn’t give you enough detail on storage management.

 Monitoring VM environments is complicated.
 You need to check on both infrastructure and software and monitor every element constantly in order to prevent performance impairment.
-WhatsUp Gold covers all of the angles that you need to watch in order to successfully maintain virtualization.
+Progress WhatsUp Gold covers all of the angles that you need to watch in order to successfully maintain virtualization.

 The core WhatsUp Gold software implements network performance monitoring, keeping an eye on the devices that connect your network links together.
-However, there is a lot more that needs to be tracked in order to keep your VM system up and running.
+However, there is a lot more that needs to be tracked to keep your VM system up and running.
 The Virtualization Monitoring add-on will cover those extra tasks.

-A key feature of the add-on is an extension of the network discovery function of WhatsUp Gold.
+A vital feature of the add-on is an extension of the network discovery function of WhatsUp Gold.
 This will apply to all VM components the processes of mapping connections and dependencies that the main package applies to network devices.
 The system check gives WhatsUp Gold a baseline and from that, the add-on builds a map that shows the application stack that supports each VM.
 You will be able to see which servers support which VMs and the status of server attributes and virtualization server software.

 As your VM system proceeds into normal operations, the add-on will continue to monitor performance, looking out for potential failure in software, servers, and the network.
-Data collected by WhatsUp Gold is shown in real time in the dashboard and it also gets saved as source information for analysis functions.
+Data collected by WhatsUp Gold is shown in real-time in the dashboard and it also gets saved as source information for analysis functions.
 With those planning tools you can work out whether any of your servers are overloaded and take appropriate action.

-WhatsUp Gold and the Virtualization Monitoring Add-on can be bought together with the Ipswitch Application Performance Monitoring Add-on in the Systems Admin’s Bundle.
+WhatsUp Gold and the Virtualization Monitoring Add-on can be bought together with the Progress Application Performance Monitoring Add-on in the Systems Admin’s Bundle.
 The WhatsUp Gold Total Plus package gives you the core application together with all of its add-ons.
 Whichever way you choose to acquire WhatsUp Gold and the Virtualization Monitoring add-on, you can get them on a 30-day free trial before you commit to buy.

 VMWare produces a free environment to its ESXi systems, which is the ESXi Embedded Host Client.
 The client’s interface is browser-based, and so it is operating system-neutral.
-Also, you need to have the VMWare software installed and operating in order to use this monitoring tool.
+Also, you need to have the VMWare software installed and operating to use this monitoring tool.
 It won’t work with Citrix or Hyper-V systems.
 This utility is not feature-rich and it won’t give you the full system monitoring capabilities of the other options on this list.
 However, it would be suitable for small-business virtualization implementations and lab scenarios.

 The tool offers an enhanced interface to your ESXi clients.
 You can set up new VMs through this utility and configure the hosting for each.
 The monitoring aspect of the tool gives you insight into host statuses.
 It will also list live data on events occurring in the VM environment.